DLBuesen/cv_sim_med_ads_mono_08may2021/project/ubuntu1804/README.md

 - This is standard good practice and should always be done before starting any installation or making any major changes to your PC.

 # General Prerequisite Steps
-- Docker engine must be installed to be able to run linux based docker container images.
-Once installed, it won't be necessary to repeat these installation steps every time a new linux container based app is installed. - Docker engine must be installed to be able to run linux based docker container images.
-Once installed, it won't be necessary to repeat these installation steps every time a new linux container based app is installed.
-Instructions for installation on ubuntu can be found in the Docker software [documentation](https://docs.docker.com/engine/install/ubuntu/).
+- Docker engine must be installed to be able to run docker container images.
+Instructions for installation of docker engine for the ubuntu operating system can be found in the Docker software [documentation](https://docs.docker.com/engine/install/ubuntu/).

 # Installing and Uninstalling the App
 - Download the project folder from this repositry and unzip to any location on your computer.